thegminero/custom-select-menu-facet/README.md

 # custom-select-menu-facet

+##Pre-deployment considerations

-Replace AppId, searchApi key and index name in `components/results-page.js`
+- Replace AppId, searchApi key and index name in `components/results-page.js`

+- Replace the attribute names you want to display options for in index.html as well as tab headers and so on.

+- Replace hit properties in the `templates/result-hit.js`

+## Run the App

 Run `npm run install` to install dependencies